jxsl13/backupfs/README.md

 # BackupFs

-Two filesystem abstraction layers working together to create a straight forward rollback mechanism for filesystem modifications.
+Multiple filesystem abstraction layers working together to create a straight forward rollback mechanism for filesystem modifications with OS-independent file paths.

-Requires the filesystem modifications to happen via the provided structs of this package.
+This package provides multiple filesystem abstractions which implement the spf13/afero.Fs interface as well as the optional interfaces.

-And a third filesystem abstraction layer that will prevent you from shooting your own foot in case both your backup location as well as your to be backed up filesystem work on the same underlying filesystem where the backup location might be a subfolder of your to be backed up filesystem.
+They require the filesystem modifications to happen via the provided structs of this package.

 ## Example Use Case